Enforcing a resident’s rights in a nursing home or other facility is critical to health and finances alike.

 A Baker’s Dozen

 1. Before You Visit

-Before visiting a nursing home or any other long-term care facility, discuss your current and likely needs with your physician.
+Before visiting a nursing home or any other long term care facility, discuss your current and likely future needs with your physician.
 Think about what you need and what you want.
 Consider hiring a licensed, experienced geriatric care manager familiar with facilities in your area.
-Check the facility’s license at http://www.dads.state.tx.us for the bed-and-building you would enter now and those you might move to later.
-Check its rating at www.medicare.gov/nursinghomecompare.
-Licensing information and these ratings can be helpful but they are based on the facility’s own reports.
+Check the facility’s license at http://www.dads.state.tx.us for the bed and building you would enter now and those you might move to later.
+Check its rating at www.medicare.gov/nursinghomecompare and at https://www.propublica.org.
+Licensing information and these ratings can be helpful but the Medicare ratings are based on the facility’s own reports.
 A September 2015 article in The New York Times revealed that 80% of nursing homes report more nursing hours than are shown in their financial statements.

 2. Who Pays?

 In Texas only you are responsible for payment: not your spouse; not your children.

 It is questionable whether the facility can legitimately ask your agent under a Power of Attorney to apply your funds, to submit claim reimbursement forms to a long term care insurer, and to apply for Medicaid.
 You are responsible.
 It is illegal for a nursing home to require someone other than you to pay or to guaranty payment, whether the paperwork reads “personal representative” or something else.